tosdr/tosback-versions/Grammarly/Terms of Service.md

 If Grammarly is unable to perform any obligation under this Agreement because of any matter beyond its reasonable control, such as lightning, flood, exceptionally severe weather, fire, explosion, war, civil disorder, industrial disputes (whether or not involving employees of Grammarly), acts of local or central government or other competent authorities, problems with telecommunications providers, hostile network attacks or other events beyond Grammarly’s reasonable control (each, a “Force Majeure Event”), Grammarly will have no liability to you for such failure to perform; provided, however, that Grammarly shall resume performance promptly upon removal of the circumstances constituting the Force Majeure Event.
 If any Force Majeure Event continues for more than sixty (60) days, either Grammarly or you may terminate this Agreement by delivery of written notice to the other party.
 You will remain responsible for all Fees incurred through the last day the Services were available.

-If you and Grammarly have executed a separate Subscription Agreement applicable to your access to and use of the Site, Services and/or Software, then the terms and conditions of such Subscription Agreement shall prevail to the extent of any conflict with the terms and conditions of this Agreement.
-In all other cases, this Agreement constitutes the entire agreement between Grammarly and you with respect to its subject matter, and supersedes all prior communications and proposals, whether electronic, oral or written, between Grammarly and you.
+This Agreement constitutes the entire agreement between Grammarly and you with respect to its subject matter, and supersedes all prior communications and proposals, whether electronic, oral or written, between Grammarly and you.
 No waiver or modification of any of the provisions of this Agreement shall be binding unless in writing and signed by a duly authorized representative of each party.

 Notice for California users
 ---------------------------